regulatorystudies/Reg-Stats/README.md

-# Reg-Stats
+# RegStats

-This repository hosts the code to collect data and generate charts for [Reg Stats](https://regulatorystudies.columbian.gwu.edu/reg-stats).
+This repository hosts the code to collect data and generate charts for [RegStats](https://regulatorystudies.columbian.gwu.edu/reg-stats).

 ## Repository Structure